Rakshithaashok/DSA_Java/Linked List/SinglyLinkedList/Understanding-Basics.md

 - Once the desired node is reached, the method returns a reference to that node (node).

+**To get the Node**
+- The method initializes a temporary node node with the reference to the head node.
+- This temporary node is used to traverse the linked list starting from the beginning.
+- It enters a loop that iterates index times.
+- During each iteration, it moves the temporary node (node) to the next node in the list by updating it to node.next.
+- This process continues until the temporary node reaches the node at the specified index.
+- Once the desired node is reached, the method returns a reference to that node (node).

 ```
 public Node get(int index){
         Node node = head; //start from head and move ahead index times